-- The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology and soils. - The scheme is not located in a densely populated area.
+- The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape areas. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme is not located within a densely populated area.